ecomdesignbe/BeCode-SummerPastures/track-php-wp/01.WORDPRESS/CHALLENGE.md

 # Challenge

----

-I think now we could tackle a little challenge that goes a little beyond what we saw untill now.

-My plan is to give you this challenge, outline the things you should do in order to complete it, but without giving you any code.

-If you are reaaaaaly stuck, check the next chapters and come back to this challenge.

----

 Let's first establish the goal :

 - I run a news website where I post the latest news from the World.